An Explicit Formula for the Local zeta Function of a Laurent Polynomial: Local Zeta Functions for Laurent Polynomials

-The convergence of the integral in (\ref{LZF}) is not a straightforward matter, this is an important difference with the classical case, see \cite{L-Z}.
-We introduce some additional notation in order to clarify this subject.
+The convergence of $Z_{\Phi}(\omega,f)$ is not a straightforward matter, this is an important difference with the classical case.
+We introduce here a few more notation in order to elucidate this assertion.